LordButley/JapanEasy/README.md

 Event listeners were considered for these buttons but as the buttons were generated in the JavaScipt code, the best practice of having HTML and JavaScript in seperate files was still present.
 Additionally the you would require more lines of code as you would have to loop all buttons once created to add the eventListeners and then loop again to remove it.

+One other reason behind using arrays as opposed to objects for my quiz is that I can add in Katakana with ease and speed.

 ## Features to implement in the future

 - Add additional syllabaries such as Katakana and eventually Kanji